St Neots: Housing expansion

-St Neots experienced considerable growth in the 1960s and later, when much new housing was built to accommodate families from London, as part of the London overspill plan.
-Further housebuilding followed and in 2010, the Loves Farm development was built, with 1,400 houses to the east of the railway line; further construction is continuing further east in 2020 - 2023., followed by a further 2,800 houses in 2021 in the nearby Wintringham development.
+in 2010, the Loves Farm development was built, with 1,400 houses to the east of the railway line; further construction is continued further east in 2020–2023, This was followed by a further 2,800 houses in 2021 in phase 1 of the Wintringham development, south of Cambridge Road and east of the railway line.
 Expansion of light industry facilities was incorporated in the original overspill planning, and has also been continued more recently.
+Housing construction in Phase 1 is substantially complete and an Academy school has been provided.
+Additional works are planned to provide office space and shop units, as well as a large (21,500 sq ft) food store.